Rusya665/Transmittance_and_haze_analyzer/README.md

 **Transmittance Plot**: Displays the average transmittance of each sample as a function of wavelength, with shaded error bars representing the standard deviation.

 **Haze Plot**: Displays the average haze of each sample as a function of wavelength, also with shaded error bars for standard deviation.

+## Future Plans

+The Transmittance and Haze Analyzer is an evolving project, and I am committed to enhancing its capabilities and user experience.
+Here are some of the developments I have in mind for future versions:

+### Enhanced User Interface
+- **Improved GUI**: I plan to refine the graphical user interface, making it more intuitive, visually appealing, and user-friendly.
+This includes better layout designs, more responsive controls, and a cohesive color scheme.

+### Expanded Control Features
+- **Additional Widgets**: To offer more control and flexibility, new widgets and interactive elements will be added to the control panel.
+These enhancements aim to provide users with a more comprehensive set of tools for data manipulation and visualization.

+### Advanced Shading Area Controls
+- **Control Panel-Managed Shading**: In future updates, users will be able to manage the shaded error areas directly from the control panel.
+This feature will allow for more dynamic interaction with the plots, offering a better understanding of the data variance.

+### Versatile Plotting Options
+- **Conditional Transmittance Plotting**: The software will be able to handle scenarios where haze data (T3 and T4 measurements) is unavailable.
+In such cases, it will automatically default to plotting only the transmittance data, ensuring continued functionality and flexibility.

+### Compatibility with Various Spectroscopes
+- **Support for Additional Spectroscopes**: Plans include adapting the software to be compatible with other spectroscope models and types.
+This expansion will cater to a broader range of users, accommodating different hardware preferences and requirements.

+These updates will not only enhance the current functionalities but also make the tool more versatile and user-friendly.
+I am always open to suggestions and contributions from the community to make the Transmittance and Haze Analyzer a more robust and comprehensive tool.

 ## License